E-Type (musician): Vocalists

 The music of E-Type follows the typical Eurodance formula of synthesizer music built up to a dance floor crescendo, accompanied by his own vocals, and a chorus sung by Nana Hedin (who appeared in the music videos for "Set the World on Fire", "Paradise" and the 2009 re-release of "Life").
 Hedin provided vocals for more than half of all E-Type's songs.
 She made her last appearance on record with E-Type on his 2004 album Loud Pipes Save Lives.
 In 2009 she was told by doctors that she has cancer in her tongue and she is therefore currently not performing.
 E-Type's 2007 album, Eurotopia, featured his new vocalist, Sanne Karlsson.

 During E-Type's success in the 1990s, dancer Dilnarin "Dee" Demirbag performed in concerts and music videos by lip-syncing to Hedin's vocals.
 She is featured in several of E-Type's music videos such as "This is the Way", "Calling Your Name", "Angels Crying", "Here I Go Again" and "Life", and appeared on TV shows and concerts.
 "Dee" left the band in 2001 to pursue a solo career.
 However, she got back together with E-Type in December 2006 for a concert in Russia, and is still touring with the band occasionally.
 She also appeared in the 2007 music video for "True Believer".

 Awards

 E-Type participated in the Swedish Dance Music Awards in March 1995.
 He won three awards: Best Song, Best Artist and Newcomer.
 In 1999, E-Type was nominated for a Swedish Grammy in the category 'Modern Dance', along with Dr. Bombay, Richi M and Black Moses.

 Personal life

-As of spring of 2022, E-Type is in a relationship with Melinda Jacobs, known as the foster mother of the late Lilla hjärtat.
-On August 21, 2022, the couple announced that they were expecting their first child together, due in January 2023.
-This would be E-Type's firstborn since he had not had any children of his own, while this would be Jacobs' fourth biological child along with all of her foster children, which she has taken on over the years.
+As of spring 2022, E-Type is in a relationship with Melinda Jacobs, known as the foster mother of the late Lilla hjärtat.
+On August 21, 2022, the couple announced that they were expecting their first child together, and their daughter was born in January 2023.
+This was E-Type's firstborn since he had not had any children of his own, while this was Jacobs' fourth biological child along with all of her foster children, which she has taken on over the years.